Introduction to AWS Pricing to Help You Optimize Cloud Costs

 Users can choose between two plan types:

-- Compute Savings Plan (CSP): This can be applied to any instance in any region regardless of OS, instance family, size, Availability Zone, region, or tenancy.
+- AWS Compute Savings Plan (CSP): This can be applied to any instance in any region regardless of OS, instance family, size, Availability Zone, region, or tenancy.
 The AWS pricing for these is identical to convertible RIs.
 AWS has, in effect, modified convertible RIs to be used in any region without having to actually do the conversion.
 In addition to Amazon EC2 pricing, discounts apply to AWS Lambda and AWS Fargate usage.

-- EC2 Instance Savings Plan (ISP): This plan provides discounts in EC2 pricing in exchange for a usage commitment of individual instance families in a specific region, regardless of Availability Zone, size, OS or tenancy.
+- AWS EC2 Instance Savings Plan (ISP): This plan provides discounts in EC2 pricing in exchange for a usage commitment of individual instance families in a specific region, regardless of Availability Zone, size, OS or tenancy.

 Reserved Instances and Savings Plans can be used together.
 Savings Plan discounts apply to any on-demand usage that is not covered by RIs.

-Savings Plans make sense for the following use cases:
+AWS Savings Plans make sense for the following use cases:

 - AWS Fargate and AWS Lambda usage, as these cannot be Reserved for RI discounts